-The concept of alignment within putting can be broken down into three parts, alignment of the golf ball, your body, and the clubface.
+The concept of alignment within putting features three parts.
+Alignment of the golf ball, your body, and the clubface.

-Golfers frequently mark their balls with a marker to aid in the alignment on their golf balls for putting.
+Golfers frequently mark their balls with a marker to aid in the alignment of their golf balls for putting.

-Some golf ball manufacturers added an alignment marker into the design of the golf ball.
+Some golf ball manufacturers add an alignment marker into the design of the golf ball.

 Callaway’s Triple Track technology is the latest fad to hit the market in alignment aids.
-For this to be effective you have to play with a Callaway Triple Track putter as well as a Callaway golf ball with the Triple Track markings.
+For this to be function, you have to play with a Callaway Triple Track putter.
+Along with a Triple Track Callaway golf ball that contains the markings.

 You may have seen that professional golfers only remove the ball marker once they are 100 percent sure that the ball and the mark are aligned perfectly.

-With the ball perfectly aligned with the mark, you selected it is time to align your putter with the chosen line.
+With the ball perfectly aligned with the mark, it is time to align your putter with the chosen line.

-Most putters have some form of alignment system in place to ensure that you can line up your putt.
+Most putters have an alignment system to ensure that you can line up your putt.

-The last is to consider is lining your feet, hips, and shoulders up straight down the line you selected.
+The last element to consider is lining your feet, hips, and shoulders parallel to your target line.

 Grip pressure plays a significant role in the control and direction of the putt.

-Putting grips is available in a variety of shapes and sizes ranging from normal grips, square putting grips, large and Jumbo grips.
+Putting grips are available in various shapes and sizes that range from standard grips and square putting grips to large and Jumbo grips.

 Larger and Jumbo grips will assist you in holding the club and placing the correct pressure spread over a larger area.
-Furthermore, it will reduce the amount of hand movement and wrist bend.
+Furthermore, it will reduce the amount of hand movement and wrist bending.

-The grip of the putter must feel comfortable in your hands without losing control over the putter’s head.
+Your putter grip must feel comfortable in your hands without losing control over the head.